For many people (especially those with Executive Function challenges), managing money can be really stressful. If you can relate...

 How Coaching Helps

-Our coaches approach problems around impulsivity as a sign that a client may benefit from working on their self-regulation skills.
+Our coaches approach problems around impulsivity as a sign that clients may benefit from working on their self-regulation skills.
 Depending on the type of impulsivity, coaches can provide a customized intervention that may focus on teaching clients to recognize the scenarios that lead to impulsive behavior.
 From there, coaches may provide strategies that help clients pause before reacting or making a decision, or work with them to create a plan that rewards delayed gratification.
 The approach a coach uses will vary depending on a client's unique needs but it will be centered on coach-tested tools and strategies that tap into the science behind human behavior.

 Lack of focus can be a constant problem for those struggling with Executive Dysfunction.
 They may struggle to complete long essays, finish tests on time, or do homework in a reasonable amount of time.